vercel/analytics/packages/web/README.md

 ## Quickstart

-1. Enable Vercel Analytics for a project in the [Vercel Dashboard](https://vercel.com/dashboard).
+1. Enable Vercel Web Analytics for a project in the [Vercel Dashboard](https://vercel.com/dashboard).
 2. Add the `@vercel/analytics` package to your project
 3. Inject the Analytics script to your app

    - If you are using **Next.js** or **React**, you can use the `<Analytics />` component to inject the script into your app.
    - For other frameworks, you can use the `inject` function add the tracking script to your app.
-   - If you want to use Vercel Analytics on a static site without npm, follow the instructions in the [documentation](https://vercel.com/docs/concepts/analytics/audiences/quickstart).
+   - If you want to use Vercel Web Analytics on a static site without npm, follow the instructions in the [documentation](https://vercel.com/docs/concepts/analytics/audiences/quickstart).

 4. Deploy your app to Vercel and see data flowing in.